sfigg/commercialization-public/manufacture/desktop/add-universal-apps-sxs.md

 ### Step 3: Add the HEVC Codec

-For Windows 10, version 1709 add the HEVC codec and it's dependencies from the OPK App Update package.
+For Windows 10, version 1709 add the HEVC codec and it's dependencies from the App Update OPK.
 Note that the HEVC codec is not currently available as an .appxbundle package, so you'll have to use the .appx packages.

 ```
 DISM /image:c:\mount\windows /add-ProvisionedAppxPackage /packagepath:"E:\apps\amd64\Microsoft.HEVCVideoExtension_8wekyb3d8bbwe.x64.appx" /licensepath:"E:\apps\amd64\Microsoft.HEVCVideoExtension_8wekyb3d8bbwe.x64.xml" /dependencypackagepath:"E:\apps\amd64\Microsoft.VCLibs.x64.14.00.appx"